syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/avatar/EJ2_ASP.MVC/getting-started.md

 [Types of Avatar](./types)

-N> You can also explore our [ASP.NET MVC Avatar Example](https://ej2.syncfusion.com/aspnetmvc/Avatar/Default#/bootstrap5) that shows you how to render and configure the Avatar.
+N> You can also explore our [ASP.NET MVC Avatar Example](https://ej2.syncfusion.com/aspnetmvc/Avatar/Default#/bootstrap5) that shows you how to render and configure the Avatar in ASP.NET MVC.